-Live-Streaming Options for the 2Play Tour are available.
+Live-Streaming and Homeschool options for the 2Play Tour are available.
 Please contact our Schools Liaison Kieran for more information.

 Each of Geordie’s plays is accompanied by a comprehensive study guide, including plot synopsis, background info on the play, related games and activities, web links, and more!

-See below for this Season’s performances and their respective Study Guides.
+See above for this season’s performances and their respective Study Guides (COMING SOON!).
 In order to view and print the free guides, you will need the free Adobe Reader software.
 If you need to install the latest version of Adobe Reader, click here and follow the instructions.

 Did you know the provincial government offers resources to finance cultural outings for school groups?
 These resources can help your school come see Geordie Theatre’s Mainstage productions at a fraction of the cost.
 To pursue these bursaries, we suggest you contact the coordinator of cultural activities at your school or school board to assist you in applying.